vuxcode/we1-project-feliciaalice/bug-list.md

 6. Tried running my website in Lighthouse for the first time & it did not score as high as I wished.
 So I have a few things I need to correct.
 1) Higher contrast in the colors.
 2) <meta name="viewport"> tag 3) smaller images and 4) alt attributes on images & a few more small details.
 My solutions: Changed the color of some quotes for better contrast, added "<meta>" to all pages so they're viewed better on phones & tablets, added html lang="en" to my pages,

 7. While creating my "tutorials" page, I want all attributes within my class to be displayed vertically & not horizontally.
 This is a problem I need to find the solution for.
 My solution: I used flex-direction: column; & align-items: center; in the CSS.

+8. Tried to create a style.css for all the pages.
+It did not go as planned at first because it ruined some pages design.
+Tried again & selected less CSS attributes & this time everything was perfect.
+9.

    8.

-9.
+10.